The First Two Years

 Traditionally, dissertation defenses are held in March and April for a May degree.
 Degrees are conferred three times during the year in November, March, and May, but most students finish for the May degree.
 The University Commencement is held once in May.

 Dissertations presentations are scheduled some weeks prior to the University dissertation submission deadline date.
 A final draft of the dissertation must be placed in the Birkhoff Library two weeks prior to the advisor’s dissertation report to the faculty.
+The student should consult their advisor regarding the selection of the required second and third readers to form the dissertation committee.
 The student’s advisor presents the dissertation to the faculty during the departmental meetings that coincide with the timetable of the University.

 Once the faculty members agree the dissertation can move forward, the student may proceed with their oral defense.
 The oral defense will be in the style of a seminar with a public presentation of about fifty minutes with ten minutes for questions.
 The student’s dissertation committee members will attend the defense and formally approve the dissertation.

 When the dissertation is accepted, the student can submit the dissertation to the registrar.
-The final manuscript must conform to the requirements described online in The Form of the PhD Dissertation.
+The final manuscript must conform to the requirements described online in The GSAS policies.